The prized velvety foliage of Black Velvet Alocasia is often compromised via frequent mishaps in basic care like light and water.

 Rhizome Propagation Method

-- Firstly, take out your Alocasia from the pot gently and shake off the soil from the roots.
+- Take your Alocasia from the pot and remove residual dirt on the roots.

-- Check the plant’s root system and see whether there are any signs of decay or fungal infection.
+- Check the plant’s root system for signs of decay or fungal infection.

-- If you find any decaying rhizomes in the root mass, snip them off with a sterilized scissor or knife.
+- If you find any decaying rhizomes in the root mass, snip them off with a sterilized scissor.

-- Now cut the root mass or divide the root mass into two parts using a knife or your hands.
+- Cut the root mass or divide the root mass into two parts using a knife.

-- Next, plant the clump in a pot or a container with the right potting mix.
+- Plant the clumps in a pot with the right potting mix.